CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

    ![ws name.](media/w8.png)

-14. Now as you can any one of the session host from  *WVD-HP01-SH-0* or *WVD-HP01-SH-1* will have 2 Active sessions, click on it.
+14. Here, one of the session hosts from  *WVD-HP01-SH-0* or *WVD-HP01-SH-1* will have 2 Active sessions.
+Click on that session host to open it.

    ![ws name.](media/lb21.png)